jlibovicky/jlibovicky.github.io/_posts/2020-01-29-MT-Weekly-Reformer.md

 $$z(i, \mathcal{P}_i) = \log\sum_{j \in \mathcal{P}_i}\exp q_i k_j / \sqrt{d}$$

-From analyses of learned Transformer models, we now that the attention distributions are usually quite sharp and only attend to few keys and the rest get a negligible probability.
-Now, if we were able to iterate over a substantially smaller set $\mathcal{P}(i)$ than $1 \ldots L$, we can save a lot of memory (and maybe some computation time as well).
+From analyses of learned Transformer models, we know that the attention distributions are usually quite sharp and only attend to few keys and the rest only gets a negligible probability.
+Now, if we were able to iterate over a substantially smaller set $\mathcal{P}(i)$ than $1 \ldots L$, we could save a lot of memory (and maybe some computation time as well).
 This is where the hashing comes into play.

 The first part of the trick is to unify the projection of keys and queries.
-If we do this, for one head it holds that we are looking for few vectors that are the most similar to the query, vectors that belong to the same cluster (the set
+If we do this, for one head it holds that we are looking for few vectors that are the most similar to the query, vectors that belong to the same cluster (i.e., the set $\mathcal{P}(i)$ from the previous paragraph would be the cluster).
-$\mathcal{P}(i)$ from the previous paragraph).
-The clustering can be approximated by a fast hashing function.
+Clustering is usually quite computationally demanding, but here it can be approximated by a fast hashing function.
 And in the best traditions of computer science, the clusters are called buckets.

-For $b$ buckets,  we will sample $b/2$ random vectors and compare every query and key with those vectors using the dot product.
+For $b$ buckets, we sample $b/2$ random vectors and compare every query and key with those vectors using the dot product.
 There are two buckets for each random vector $r \in \mathbb{R}^d$: one for those which are the most similar to the vector $r$ and one for those which are the most similar to a negation of the vector.
 In the paper, they formally introduce a matrix $R \in
 \mathbb{R}^{d\times b/2} = \left( r_1, \ldots, r_{b/2} \right)$ and define the
 hashing function as:

 $$h(x) = \arg\max\left([ xR; -xR ]\right) = \arg\max\left( xr_1, \ldots, xr_{b/2}, -xr_1, \ldots, -xr_{b/2} \right)$$

 With such a hash function, we can do the attention only over the vectors that fall into the same bucket.
-In Equation 4 at page 4 of the paper, they formally
+In Equation 4 on page 4 of the paper, they formally
 write:

 $$\mathcal{P}_i = \left\{ j: h(q_i) = h(k_j) \right\} $$

-A hashing function like this might be useful if computed everything vector by vector on CPU, but we need a fast GPU implementation.
-GPUs are good in matrix multiplications and dealing with sets of indices of different sizes does not sound like a task for GPU-accelerated computing.
-Here comes another trick for rescue that allows reformulating what we have again as matrix multiplication.
+A hashing function like this might be useful if we computed everything vector by vector on CPU, but we need a fast GPU implementation.
+GPUs are good at matrix multiplications, dealing with sets of indices of different sizes does not sound like a task for GPU-accelerated computing.
+Here comes another trick for the rescue.

-We sort the vectors according to their bucket number and split them into several equally large consecutive chunks,.
+We sort the vectors according to their bucket number and split them into several equally large consecutive chunks.
 Vectors with the same hash number are likely to end up in the same chunk.
-The chunks should roughly correspond to the buckets because with random projections all buckets should be approximately the same size, although nothing is guaranteed.
+The chunks should roughly correspond to the buckets because with random projections all buckets should be approximately the same size.
+Although, nothing is guaranteed, we can always have a bad luck with the random projection.

 Within the chunks, we can do the self-attention as we always did but with much smaller matrices.
 To lower the chance that we miss something because of chunking, the attention also considers one chunk back as keys.
-In a language model where you attend to previous positions anyway, this does not matter at all (given the sorting was stable).
-The chance that states bucket-mate is two chunks away is very low.
+In a language model where you only attend to previous positions anyway, this does not matter at all (given the sorting was stable).
+The chance that the state's bucket-mate is two chunks away is very low.
 In a bidirectional encoder, it can play a more important role and a different strategy might be better.

 In Figure 2 at the top of page 4, they illustrate the process like this:

 ![Local Sensitivity Hashing](/assets/MT-Weekly-27/paper_lhs_scheme.png)

 The sequence length in the illustration is 16.
-Without the hashing, there will be a there will a similarity matrix of size 16 × 16 = 256.
+Without the hashing, we would need a similarity matrix of size 16 × 16 = 256 for each attention head at each layer.
 With the hashing, there are only 4 × 4 × 4 = 64 dot products.
-We got rid of $L^2$-sized matrix, now, the asymptotically most expensive part is sorting the states by the bucket IDs.
+We got rid of the $L^2$-sized matrix, so now, the asymptotically most expensive part is sorting the states by the bucket numbers.

-A technical detail I did not mention and that is now obvious from the illustration is that you do not want to attend to vectors that ended up in the same chunk but got a different hash.
-Those need to be masked out.
-To be precise, we can rewrite the self-attention as the paper does in Equation 3 on page 3:
+An important technical detail I did not mention and that is now obvious from the illustration is that we do not want to attend to vectors that ended up in the same chunk but got a different hash.
+Obviously, those need to be masked out.
+To be precise, we can rewrite the self-attention as the paper does in Equation 3 at the very bottom of page 3:

 $$o_i = \sum_{j \in \mathcal{P}_i} \exp \left( q_i k_j / \sqrt{d} - m(j, \mathcal{P}_i) - z(i, \mathcal{P}_i) \right)$$

 where $m(j, \mathcal{P}_i)$ is infinity if $j \not\in \mathcal{P}_i$ and 0
 otherwise.
-In other words, if $i$ and $j$ are not in the same bucket, the probability we get from the softmax will be zero.
+In other words, if $i$ and $j$ are not in the same bucket, the probability we get from the softmax output will be zero at that position.

-To further lower the chance that hashing will miss something, we can do the hashing multiple times (in parallel) and then just average what you get from the rounds.
+To further lower the chance that hashing will miss something, we can do the hashing multiple times (which can be done in parallel) and then just average what we get from the rounds.

 ## Reversible layers

 The other trick they use to improve memory efficiency is using reversible layers.
-But before I explain what exactly the reversive layers are, allow me to remind how back-propagation in neural networks works and how parameter gradients get computed.
+But before I explain what exactly the reversible layers are, allow me to remind how back-propagation in neural networks works and how parameter gradients get computed.

-Let us start with  a simple example of logistic regression:
+Let us have a look at a simple example of logistic regression:

 $$o = \sigma \left( \mathbf{W}\mathbf{x} + b \right)$$